Estimated read time: 11 minutes

-Number two on my list is establishing my professional brand.
+So, according to these metrics, I’m best at building relationships.
+No. 2 on my list is establishing my professional brand.
 I almost got a 24 out of 25 on that one.
-I assume that has to do with that my LinkedIn profile is filled out, I have a professional picture, around 100 recommendations, and try to follow all the best practices.
+I assume that is because my LinkedIn profile is filled out, I have a professional picture and around 100 recommendations, and I try to follow all the best practices.

-The category of engaging with insights got the lowest score with just over 20 points out of 25.
-This one is interesting because I’m a content creator and content strategist by trade and I would’ve just assumed that this one would be higher on the list.
+The category of engaging with insights got the lowest score, with just over 20 points out of 25.

 - Who is my audience on LinkedIn?

-- The kind of content do they expect on the network?
+- What kind of content do they expect on the network?

-- Types of stories and content has previously performed well?
+- Historically, what types of stories and content have previously performed well?

-- What insights can I share that are actually unique and are not just rehashing somebody else’s?
+- What insights can I share that is unique and not just rehashing somebody else’s?

-- Is my content actually solving a problem and is it helpful?
+- Is my content solving a problem, and is it helpful?

-So, my next step will be to figure out how to improve the content on LinkedIn and specifically for that audience.
-Now, certainly the score isn’t horrible but why not try to enhance it?
+So, the next step should be to figure out how to improve the content on LinkedIn and precisely for that audience.

 Adding a short introductory video

 LinkedIn rolled out in May 2021 the option to add a cover story video.
-This is another great way to introduce or re-introduce yourself to people.
-This shows up on the top of your profile and people can view it by clicking on your photo from the LinkedIn mobile apps.
+This is another excellent way to introduce or re-introduce yourself to people.
+This shows up on the top of your profile, and people can view it by clicking on your photo from the LinkedIn mobile app.

 To add the video, I recorded via Zoom from my computer in my studio/office.
 Here’s the video:

-I then emailed it to myself, opened it on my iPad Pro, saved it to my video library and uploaded it to my LinkedIn profile.
-Go to your profile, click the plus button on your image and upload up to 30 seconds.
+I then emailed it to myself, opened it on my iPad Pro, saved it to my video library, and uploaded it to my LinkedIn profile.
+Go to your profile, click the plus button on your image and upload for up to 30 seconds.

 You can also easily record it from your mobile device.